ChrisDiVincenzo/Thesis/Installation.md

 - do I need to include the cyborg counterpart? my gut is saying not to
 - do I explode out other things? do I project other videos?
 - how do I create this fleshy object?????? - does it need to be real? feel lik it kind of does... could dress up a mannequin to look like me, maybe add plush?
+- second layer of projection with other videos
+- proejct on gabage bags